 - Make ahead.
 Make it ahead of time and store in a dry cool place.

 What is toffee?

-Toffee is a crunchy sweet that is made by caramelizing sugar and butter.
-This version is a vegan recipe made with vegan butter, dark chocolate, and cane sugar.
+This is a vegan toffe recipe made with vegan butter, dark chocolate, and cane sugar.

 🖐BE•CAREFUL🖐 Please be very careful when making this vegan chocolate toffee.
 When making it you have to take the butter and sugar to really high temperatures, so the mixture can be a bit dangerous.
 Before preparing this recipe or any other, double check that there is nothing in the kitchen that you can trip over, that there are no small children around, etc.